 "to urinate, discharge the fluid secreted by the kidneys and stored in the urinary bladder," c.
 1300, pissen, from Old French pissier "urinate" (12c.), from Vulgar Latin *pissiare, of imitative origin.
 To piss away (money, etc.) is from 1948.
 Related: Pissed; pissing.
 Pissing while (1550s) once meant "a short time."

 He shall not piss my money against the wall; he shall not have my money to spend in liquor.
 [Grose, "Classical Dictionary of the Vulgar Tongue," 3rd edition, 1796]

-late 14c., from piss (v.).
-As a pure intensifier (piss-poor, piss-ugly, etc.) it dates from World War II.
-Piss and vinegar first attested 1942.
-Piss-prophet "one who diagnosed diseases by inspection of urine" is attested from 1620s.
+"urine," late 14c., from piss (v.).
+As a pure intensifier (piss-poor, piss-ugly, etc.) it dates from 1940, popularized in World War II.
+Piss and vinegar "vim, energy" is attested from 1942.
+Piss-prophet "one who diagnoses diseases by inspection of urine" is attested from 1620s.
 Piss proud "erect upon awakening" is attested from 1796.